rewgs/open-stage-control-ts/resources/docs/docs/user-interface/client.md

 ## 4. Notifications

-Notifications appear in the lower right corner, they are usually used to convey server status information.
+Notifications appear in the lower right corner, they are usually used to convey server status information and can be dismissed with a single click.

 ## 5. Modals